 What could be the risk factors of Asthma?

-The symptoms of asthma can be worsened with a number of factors which include:
+It can worsen the symptoms of asthma with several factors which include:

 - Having a family history of asthma

 - Exposure to second-hand smoke and exhaust fumes.